-To ensure that children and adults fleeing violence have access to a good education,
+To ensure that children and adults on the move have access to a good education,

 by promoting collaboration and providing support and expertise to local organisations, teachers, and volunteers.